13.7.2023

 For whom: Everyone working with software and data

-Why it’s worth watching: The talk is dedicated to the process of finding meaningful test data for your software.
-The importance of this topic can’t be over-estimated, so those who work with data on a regular basis should definitely check it out.
+Why it’s worth watching: The talk with its tongue-in-cheek title is dedicated to the process of finding meaningful test data for your software.
+The importance of this topic can’t be overestimated, so those who work with data on a regular basis should definitely check it out.

 Our verdict: Fun slides, but I’ve got a feeling that the main message was a bit diluted by the amount of jokes and examples.
 Still, it was a useful and engaging session.
 Rating: 8/10